If your cat has gone missing, there are a number of things you can do to help find your lost pet. Here are our top tips.

 Identibase – 01904 487600.

 - Create a missing poster for your pet and distribute this as far as you are able, ensuring that the roads surrounding your home (or where the pet was lost) are covered.
-Do this as soon as possible, and remember that in addition to sticking the poster to lamp-posts and trees, you can also post it through letterboxes and ask local businesses to display the poster in their shop windows.
+Do this as soon as possible, and remember that in addition to sticking the poster to lamp-posts and trees, you can also post it through letterboxes and ask local businesses to display it in their shop windows.
 Animal Search UK offer a professional leafletting service; http://www.animalsearchuk.co.uk/lost-pet-posters.php.

-- Email the poster to all veterinary surgeries within a five - ten mile radius of your home, asking them to display the poster somewhere in their establishment that it is view-able to the public, and to contact you immediately if they encounter your pet.
+- Email the poster to all veterinary surgeries within a ten to twenty mile radius of your home, asking them to display the poster somewhere in their establishment that it is view-able to the public, and to contact you immediately if they encounter your pet.
 This website will provide you with the contact details of all vets within 50 miles, ordered by distance: http://findavet.rcvs.org.uk/find-a-vet/.

 - Do the same with cat charities; you can find a list of charities by area here: https://www.catchat.org/index.php/cat-rescue-centres-uk-ireland.

 - Share the poster on your own Facebook and encourage friends and family to do so.
-Post it on local and relevant Facebook groups, ensuring to abide by each group's rules on such posts.
+Post it on local and relevant Facebook groups.

 - Don't just share the poster on Facebook – tweet it, even if this means creating a Twitter account for this purpose alone.
 Include relevant and local hashtags in your tweet as this will widen your audience – for example #Greenwich or #SELondon.
 You can also tweet the poster to relevant organisations and groups on Twitter, asking them to share it.

 - Contact your local council and ask them to inform you of any road accident involving animals in your area.
-You can find a list of local councils and their contact details here; http://directory.londoncouncils.gov.uk/
+You can find a list of local councils and their contact details here.

 - You can also register your pet as missing with the following websites: